datalad-handbook/book/docs/basics/101-121-siblings.rst

    # add a sibling
    $ datalad siblings add -d . --name roommate --url ../mock_user/DataLad-101

-There are a few confusing parts about this command: For one, don't be surprised about the ``--url`` argument -- it's called "URL" but it can be a path as well.
+There are a few confusing parts about this command: For one, do not be surprised about the ``--url`` argument -- it's called "URL" but it can be a path as well.
-Also, don't forget to give a name to your dataset's sibling.
+Also, do not forget to give a name to your dataset's sibling.
 Without the ``-s``/ ``--name`` argument the command will fail.
 The reason behind this is that the default name of a sibling if no name is given will be the host name of the specified URL, but as you provide a path and not a URL, there is no host name to take as a default.